sian504/camera_and_curls/README.md

 ## Features

-The website was designed mobile-first as it is more likely that users will be viewing this on their phone.
+The website was designed mobile-first as it is likely that users will be viewing this on their phone.
 There are 3 pages that are displayed in the order Homepage > Portfolio > About.
 The colour theme is black, white and red throughout.
 All headings have been given the font Playfair Display and the body text is using Montserrat.
 The colour scheme and font have been used throughout for consistency.

 ### Menu